uriva/better-contracts/README.md

 For employees, they imply all creations belong to some entity, even those unrelated to it.

-In general they make people time-prisoners, forbidding them from taking new commitments, or adapt change their commitment level to changes in their life.
+In general they make people time-prisoners, forbidding them from taking new commitments, or adapt their commitment level to changes in their life.

 ## Solution